hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | `500`       | `1500`               | Internal server error                          |
 | `500`       | `1501`               | Internal server error - upstream request error |

-Note that there is an OK status to indicate that the request was properly fulfilled, but that no data was found.
-This can be very useful feedback to clients and users, who may otherwise suspect server problems if no data is returned.
+Note that there is an OK status to indicate that the request was fulfilled correctly but that no data was found.
+This can be useful feedback to clients and users, who may otherwise suspect server problems if no data is returned.

 Error `1405` implies that a HAPI server should not send data outside of the time range of availability indicated by `startDate` and `stopDate` from an `/info` response.
 The motivation for this is consistency between metadata and data responses and complexities that could result if servers did not enforce this error condition (see [a related issue discussion](https://github.com/hapi-server/data-specification/issues/97)).
 For a frequently updated dataset, we recommend that the server set the `stopDate` to a future time if there is a desire not to update the `stopDate` in the `/info` response at the same frequency.
 We also recommend that the allowed start and stop dates are included in the error message associated with a `1405` error.

 Note also the response `1408` indicating that the server will not fulfill the request since it is too large.
-This gives a HAPI server a way to let clients know about internal limits within the server.
+This gives a HAPI server a way to inform clients about internal limits within the server.

-For errors that prevent any HAPI content from being returned (such as a `400 - not found` or `500 - internal server error`) the HAPI server should return a JSON object that is basically a HAPI header with just the status information.
+For errors that prevent any HAPI content from being returned (such as a `400 - not found` or `500 - internal server error`), the HAPI server should return a JSON object that is a HAPI header with just the status information.
 The JSON object should be returned even if the request was for non-JSON data.
 Returning server-specified content for an error response is also how HTTP servers handle error messages -- think about custom HTML content that accompanies the `404 - not found` response when asking a server for a data file that does not exist.

 In cases where the server cannot create a full response (such as an `info` request or `data` request for an unknown dataset), the JSON header response must include the HAPI version and a HAPI status object indicating that an error has occurred.